 Gluten-Free Flour Blends

-I have used several different gluten-free flour blends for these gluten-free peanut butter pancakes and they all worked well.
+I have used several different gluten-free flour blends for this recipe and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with some starches is my favorite.
 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours.

 The First Pancake